Counseling and Advising

 The Midwest Student Exchange Program enables residents of Kansas, Michigan, Minnesota, Missouri and Nebraska to enroll in designated institutions and programs at reduced tuition levels outside of their home state.
 Some schools in the province of Manitoba also participate.
 The Midwest Student Exchange Program is an interstate initiative established by the Midwestern Higher Education Commission (MHEC) to increase educational opportunities for students in its member states.
 This program enables residents at reduced tuition (150% of resident tuition) levels.
 The basic core college prep courses apply for many of these schools' requirements.

 Minnesota residents may attend public institutions in Wisconsin, North Dakota, South Dakota and Manitoba and pay tuition at a rate lower than non-resident or, in some cases, comparable to resident rates.
 For more information, go to the reciprocity website: MN ND SD.

-All scholarships are listed in Naviance Family Connection under the colleges tab on a link called "scholarship list."
+All scholarships are listed in Naviance Student under the colleges tab on a link called "scholarship list."
 This list is updated weekly with active scholarships and should be checked regularly by students.
 It includes local, regional, national and some college specific scholarships.

 College Specific Scholarships

 Seniors should make sure that they have applied to every available scholarship at the colleges they are considering.
 Some colleges will award scholarships automatically when students apply.
 However, other scholarships from colleges will require an additional application.
 It is a good idea to check with college admissions or financial aid offices to see if there are other scholarship applications to complete.

 The following are a list of good websites to search for national scholarships.
 Consider an alternate email address to manage potential junk mail.